roshbhaskar/TransIt/README.md

 ## TransIt
 A web app that manages your notes.<br>
-It allows multiple users to access and their notes.<br>
+It allows multiple users to create and access notes.<br>
 <br>
 Images and media however cannot be stored in these notes.
 (Working on that)
 <br>